In This Article

 When Should I Add It?

 Applying in early spring, when the water temperature is below 60° F, will help ensure that it is evenly distributed throughout the water column.
-This will also help reduce weed growth by filtering the amount of sunlight that gets to the underwater plants and algae, effectively slowing their growth.
-We recommend re-applying dye during the season to continue these effects and limit the amount of regrowth.
+This will also filter the amount of sunlight that gets to the underwater plants and algae.
+We recommend re-applying dye during the season to continue these effects.

 How Long Does it Last?